 Medical Diagnosis Limited performed its own daily, weekly and monthly checking of its analysers and equipment.
 There was a rota for Biomedical scientists to perform general quality control checks on analysers, which included reviewing them for trends monitoring; checking the correct date and time on analysers and performing cleaning of analyser surfaces and worktops.
-More stringent and targeted maintenance performed by staff, specific to the type of analyser included: running a (BOD) begin of the day test (a planned maintenance test); checking for planned maintenance actions; and archiving results.
-We were shown completed maintenance schedules for January and February 2022.
+More stringent and targeted maintenance performed by staff, specific to the type of analyser.
+Checking for planned calibrations and maintenance; and archiving results.